Ancient Japan in Poetry

 旅に病んで 夢は枯れ野を かけめぐる

-Falling ill on my journey— yet still my dreams go wandering across the withered fields
+Fallen ill on my journey, my dreams wander restlessly across withered winter fields.

 Matsuo Basho Edo period · 1694